Contemporary European law: German civil code (BGB)

-Despite the criticisms, the "Bürgerliches Gesetzbuch"(or BGB) is considered "one of the great legislative monuments of 19th-century Europe" and a bearer of certain modernities.
+Despite criticism, the Bürgerliches Gesetzbuch (BGB) is considered "one of the great legislative monuments of 19th-century Europe", as well as a bearer of certain modernities.
 Divided into five books (general part, obligations, property, family, succession), it was characterized by highly technical language and a doctrinal approach rooted in pandectism, making it implicitly intended for an audience of jurists.
 Its ideological foundation was undoubtedly liberal and positivist, but certain general clauses regarding good faith, good morals, and just cause still left some room for judicial interpretation.
-The regulation of contracts was based on the concept, developed by pandectists, of the "legal transaction," which was outlined as early as the first book.
+The regulation of contracts was based on the concept, developed by pandectists, of the "legal transaction", which was outlined as early as the first book.
 Family law centered on paternal authority, although the wife could resort to judicial authority in specific cases of disagreement.
 Civil marriage was provided for, and divorce was possible for certain reasons but not by mutual consent.
 Property was absolute, considered as the exclusive dominion of the individual, while its transfer occurred through the actual delivery of the thing (by the traditio of Roman law), with the addition of registration in land registries for real estate.
 A product of jurisprudential development, the "institute of Verwirkung" also found its first expression in the code.

-Some concessions made to the socialists, defined as "drops of social oil," appeared, for example, in paragraph 226, which stated that "the exercise of a subjective right is not permitted if its sole purpose is to cause harm to others," or in the provisions favoring workers contained in paragraphs 616 to 618.
+Some concessions made to the socialists, defined as "drops of social oil", appeared, for example, in paragraph 226, which stated that "the exercise of a subjective right is not permitted if its sole purpose is to cause harm to others", or in the provisions favoring workers contained in paragraphs 616 to 618.
 The German Civil Code, not universally welcomed in its homeland, profoundly influenced 20th-century codifications, both European and beyond (consider Hungary, Greece, Poland, Brazil, Peru, Japan, and China).
 As of 2025, with some amendments, particularly concerning family law, the BGB of 1896 remains in force in Germany.